Top 7 Earth Trek Shows of the Seventies

 Gene Roddenberry went with a retooling of Genesis II, this time called…

-The setting was post-nuclear war Earth.
-An organization of scientists called PAX is trying to bring about a new enlightened globalist civilization.
-The government will be magical, nice communism ruled by scientists.
-Basically, Roddenberry ripped off H. G. Wells’ Things to Come.
 As part of the retooling, there were some cast changes from Genesis II.
 The Buck Rogers stand-in, Dylan Hunt, was recast, and John Saxon was now playing Hunt like Captain Kirk.

 Planet Earth serves as a preview of the first season of Star Trek the Next Generation.
-The uniforms (see above), the design aesthetic, the lump-head Klingons, the strident atheism, the ridiculously hypocritical nods to second-wave feminism, it’s all there!
+The uniforms (see above), the art design aesthetic, the lump-head Klingons, the strident atheism, the ridiculously hypocritical nods to second-wave feminism, it’s all there!

 the Klingons the Kreeg, the PAX team stumbles upon a matriarchy where the women drug the men and keep them as slaves.
-Hunt is captured, after being drugged, stripped on the auction block, and generally being treated like the star of a Cosby date night, the girl on his team who secretly has the hots for him rescues Dylan and sobers him up with a magic potion she’d whipped up.
+Hunt is captured.
+After being drugged, stripped on the auction block, and generally being treated like the star of a Cosby date night, the girl on his team who secretly has the hots for him rescues Dylan and sobers him up with a magic potion she’d whipped up.

 Hunt goes back to the Alpha female and gives her the Kirk treatment until her toes curl.
+While the rest of his team sobers-up the men.

 This old pilot did have an unexpected amusement value that came from reading reviews of this show by modern Gamma Males.